MisterCreeper/MisterCreeper.github.io/about/index.md

 * But I still have a lot to learn.
 * I'm also a gamer.
 * But I watch a lot of series too.
-* Currently going to the 12th grade.
-I'm done.
+* Currently going to the 12th grade..
+* Oh.
+And obviously.
+The most important of them all.
+The gym.
+* And I also play volleyball.